 Are Tea Samples in Loose Leaf Format?

 Loose leaf tea is in general of much superior quality than tea bags, and if you haven’t tried it, I recommend you to give it a go!
 To get started, the only tool you need is a simple tea strainer.
 To brew, follow the manufacturer’s instructions.

 Where Can I Get Tea Samples Online?

-I’ve put together a list of recommended online tea shops/companies that offer samples for a few bucks or free! (*I haven’t tried all of them) There are lots of other companies that do this but I’ll focus on the ones that have a good pricing/value for the money.
-Some of the listed shops offer cheap (or free!) samples and charge for shipping , others offer free shipping when you buy samples and others just charge low prices for samples + shipping.
-Check them out!
+I’ve put together a list of online tea shops that offer samples for a few bucks or even free!
+There are lots of other companies that do this but I’ll focus on the ones that have a good pricing/value for the money and I’ve already tried and liked (* I also included some that I haven’t tried but seem very interesting).

-I hope you find this list useful and get many samples!
-I’m always updating it and looking for new vendors to add.
+I hope you find this list useful and get many many samples!
+I’m always updating this and looking for new vendors to add.
 Let me know if you have suggestions and new finds to add to this post.
 Thanks!